Lushangtu123/CS-151-team-23-project/ReadMe.md

 | Phuong Tong | Updated MainController navigation, integrated module-info.java, project documentation |
 ## Project Description

-This is Version 0.6 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.
+This is Version 0.7 of the Student Information Management System, a desktop application designed for faculty members to manage student profiles and programming language information.

-**Note**: This version includes **pre-populated data** (3 programming languages and 5 student profiles) and a fully functional **Search Student Profiles** page with advanced filtering and deletion capabilities.
+**Note**: This version includes **pre-populated data** (3 programming languages and 5 student profiles) and a fully functioning 'Edit' option for users to update students' information

-## Version 0.6 Features
+## Version 0.7 Features

-### ✅ New in This Version 0.6

 - **Pre-populated Database**
-  - Application automatically initializes with **exactly 3 programming languages**: Java, Python, JavaScript
+  - Application automatically initializes with **exactly 3 programming languages** that user entered in **Define Programming Languages** page
   - Application automatically initializes with **exactly 5 student profiles** with diverse backgrounds

-  - Data initialization happens on first run or when database is empty
-  - Ensures consistent starting data for demonstration and testing
+### ✅ New in This Version 0.7

 - **Search Student Profiles Page** ✅ (UC-03)
-  - Dedicated search page accessible from home page
-  - User can type in search box to search about students
-  - Results display in a table format with a Delete action button that handles student profile deletion
+  - Results display in a table format with a new View action button that handles showing student profile details

-- **Delete Student Profiles** ✅
+- **Edit Student Profiles** ✅
-  - **Delete button for each student** in the search results table
+  - **Edit button for each student** in the students details page
-  - Confirmation dialog before deletion
+  - Confirmation dialog before submit the edit
-  - **Permanently removes student from database**
+  - **Updating student's new information to database**
-  - Automatically updates the table after deletion
+  - Automatically updates the detail page after editing
   - Success/error messages for user feedback
+  - **Cancel** button allow user to cancel the editing process

 - **Enhanced Navigation**
-  - New "Search Students" button on home page
+  - New "View" button on the search result table
   - Back to home functionality from all pages
   - Consistent navigation across all views